Lazar Aronshtam: Military career

 From September 1924 to February 1926, he worked illegally in Poland as a military intelligence officer.
 In 1924-1925 he was a member of the Central Committee of the Communist Party of Poland and from 1924 he was the secretary of the Central Committee of the Communist Party of Western Belarus.

 In February 1926, he was arrested by the Polish authorities and was in prison until January 1928.
 In January 1928, after the exchange of those arrested, he returned to the USSR.

 From January to July 1928 he was assigned to party work in the Polish section of the Comintern in Moscow.
 In 1928, he was the military commissar of the Artillery and Armored Forces Inspection of the RSChA.
 From July 1928 to November 1929, he was the responsible secretary of the Vitebsk District Committee of the Communist Party of Belarus.

 From December 1929 to September 1933, he was the head of the Political Department and a member of the Revolutionary Military Council of the Belarusian Military District in Smolensk.
 From September 1933 to December 1936, he was deputy commander and head of the Political Department of the Special Red Banner Far Eastern Army in Khabarovsk.
 From 1934 to 1937, he was a member of the Military Council under the People's Commissar of Defense of the USSR.
 From December 1936 to May 1937, he was deputy commander of the political department, head of the Political Department and a member of the military council of the Moscow Military District.
 In May 1937, he became the head of the Political Department and a member of the Military Council of the Volga Military District.

+Arrest and execution

-On May 31, 1937, he was arrested by the NKVD authorities and expelled from the Military Council under the People's Commissar of Defense of the USSR.
+On 31 May 1937 he was arrested by the NKVD authorities and expelled from the Military Council under the People's Commissar of Defense of the USSR.
 During the investigation, "physical methods of influence" were applied to him.
-On March 25, 1938, the Military Collegium of the Supreme Court of the USSR sentenced him to death and was shot on the same day.
+On 25 March 1938 the Military Collegium of the Supreme Court of the USSR sentenced him to death and was shot on the same day.

-On June 2, 1956, he was posthumously rehabilitated.
-On July 25, 1956, he was reinstated as a member of the CPSU.
+On 2 June 1956 he was posthumously rehabilitated.
+On 25 July 1956 he was reinstated as a member of the CPSU.